sharc-lab/HLSFactory/docs/source/extending.md

 HLSFactory already supports loading user designs and design datasets at runtime.
 However, we encourage users to contribute their designs and design datasets to HLSFactory itself as a built-in package so that they can be shared and used by all HLSFactory users.

-If you have any questions upfront or would like some guided assistance in integrating new designs and design datasets into HLSFactory, please reach out to the HLSFactory maintainers for help.
+If you have any questions up front or would like some guided assistance in integrating new designs and design datasets into HLSFactory, please reach out to the HLSFactory maintainers for help.
 You can contact us either by email or by opening an issue on the HLSFactory GitHub repository.
 We are happy to help and provide guidance on how to integrate your designs into HLSFactory.

 To add a new design or collection of designs as a dataset, follow the concrete steps outlined below.